Medal and Decoration

 The new Queen was married in 1554 to the future King Philip II of Spain, son of the Emperor Charles V. On this occasion, the newlywed commissioned Jacopo da Trezzo with a medal bearing the portrait of his wife.

 Released by the end of that year, it is a superb gold medal 68 mm in diameter weighing more than 150 g.
-The face is already exhausted by the ordeals of this woman who still believed until her death in 1558, aged 42, that she could become a mother.
+The face is already exhausted by the ordeals of this woman who still expected until her death in 1558, aged 42, that she could become a mother.
 The reverse shows various symbols of peace and justice at the same time when the religious persecutions were increasing.

 1789 Comitia Americana